Home Why Do Good Employees Quit?

 Implementation of Unnecessary Rules

 Every organization follows some basic and ground rules that have to be obeyed by all the employees working in that organization.
-But there exists a difference between creating necessary rules and the ones that can be irritating or suffocating.
+But there exists a difference between creating necessary rules and those that can be irritating or suffocating.

 Workplace red flags